BADREP / FOCUS ON THE FAMILY EMAILS

 What offers does Focus on the Family run in email?

-63% of Focus on the Family's tracked emails carry a promotional offer.
-The most-used offer format is "Free Trial".
+45% of Focus on the Family's tracked emails carry a promotional offer.
+The most-used offer format is "Free Gift".

 What category is Focus on the Family in?

-BadRep classifies Focus on the Family under Dating & Relationships and Parenting & Kids and Spirituality & Astrology.
+BadRep classifies Focus on the Family under Spirituality & Astrology.
 Niche tagging reflects the audience signal in the emails themselves, not the brand's own positioning copy.

 Where do these Focus on the Family email examples come from?